Athletics and Recreation

 Will Bristol Field House be open this spring?

 The Colleges will follow the New York State guidelines for opening gyms.
 Current guidelines allow gyms to be open while requiring capacity limits, face coverings/masks for all participants, social distancing, cleaning protocols and other procedures.
-More information about Bristol Field House can be found at: https://www.hws.edu/studentlife/wellness.aspx
+More information about Bristol Field House can be found here.

 Who is permitted to use Bristol Field House?

-Until a FDA-approved vaccine is administered, only HWS faculty, staff and students will be permitted to use the facility.
+HWS faculty, staff and students will be permitted to use the facility; however, no external users will be permitted until further notice.

 Will group fitness classes be offered?

-Yes, we anticipate group fitness classes will be offered similar to the fall 2020 semester.
+A. Yes, we anticipate group fitness classes will be offered similar to the 2020 fall semester.
 We will expand our offerings as permitted.
 Beginning January 11, 2021, we will offer virtual exercise classes.
-More information about Bristol Field House can be found at: https://www.hws.edu/studentlife/wellness.aspx
+More information about Bristol Field House can be found here.

 Will there be intramurals this spring?

 We anticipate offering outdoor intramural activities that allow for social distancing and masking.
-Until a FDA-approved vaccine is administered to the campus community, we will not offer indoor team sport intramurals.
-Once a vaccine is available, we will once again offer indoor intramurals.
+We will not offer indoor team sport intramurals.

 Will ORAP trips be scheduled this spring?